The Easiest Pocket Pack Tissue Holder Ever

 • Optional A length of elastic, this only has to be 4".
 Mine in the photo is way longer, I ended up trimming it off.

-The ribbon is to make the hanging loop. the elastic is so you can add a travel sized bottle of hand sanitiser to the back if you’d like to.
+The ribbon is to make the hanging loop.
+The elastic is so you can add a travel sized bottle of hand sanitiser to the back if you’d like to.
 Both are completely optional, just miss them out if you don’t want them.

 fold and press.jpg